Adriann-ai/Project-Terraform/RBAC/rbac.md

 ### **How to Apply the YAML Files**
-1. Save each YAML snippet as a separate file:
+1. Save each YAML snippet as a separate files:
    - `serviceaccount.yaml`
    - `role.yaml`
    - `rolebinding.yaml`